skip to content

 Returns:

 Books may be returned to the library and discharged via the self-issue/return machine.
-Books may also be returned via the Sidgwick Book return boxes by Lady Mitchell Hall and near the English Faculty.
+Books may also be returned via the Sidgwick Book return boxes by Lady Mitchell Hall and near the English Faculty when the library is closed.
 Please note that there may be a delay in books returned via the sidgboxes being removed from your borrowing record.

 Scan and Deliver: